prudhvi-nakkina/webapp-fork/README.md

 - As a developer, I should be able to fetch an user's product by providing product ID
 - As a developer, I should implement authorization for PUT,POST,PATCH and GET calls using basic authorization

+## Assignment-4 features

+- As a developer, I should be able to build an AMI image post merge

 ## Requirements

 - Node.js